Chicago White Sox: History

-On April 14, 2021, Carlos Rodon recorded the teams' 20th no-hitter against the Cleveland Indians.
-Rodon retired the first 25 batters he faced and was saved by an incredible play at first base by first basemen Jose Abreu to get the first out in the 9th before hitting Roberto Pérez which was the only baserunner Rodon allowed.
+On April 14, 2021, pitching against the Cleveland Indians, Carlos Rodon recorded the team's 20th no-hitter.
+Rodon retired the first 25 batters he faced and was saved by an incredible play at first base by first baseman Jose Abreu to get the first out in the 9th before hitting Roberto Pérez which was the only baserunner Rodon allowed.
 Rodon struck out seven and threw 75 of 114 pitches for strikes.
-On June 6, 2021, the White Sox beat the Detroit Tigers 3-0.
-This also had Tony La Russa winning his 2,764th game as manager passing John McGraw for 2nd on the all time managerial wins list.
+On June 6, 2021, the White Sox beat the Detroit Tigers 3–0.
+This also had Tony La Russa winning his 2,764th game as manager passing John McGraw for 2nd on the all-time managerial wins list.
 On August 12, 2021, the White Sox faced New York Yankees in the first ever Field of Dreams game in Dyersville, Iowa.
-The White Sox won the game 9-8 on a walk-off two run Home Run by Tim Anderson.
+The White Sox won the game 9–8 on a walk-off two-run Home Run by Tim Anderson.
 The homer was the 15th walk-off home run against the Yankees in White Sox history; the first being Shoeless Joe Jackson on July 20, 1919, whose character featured in the movie Field of Dreams.
 On September 23, 2021, the White Sox clinched the American League Central Division for the first time since 2008 against the Cleveland Indians.

+In 2024, the White Sox tied a 14-game losing streak, then proceeded to have a 21-game losing streak from July 10 to August 5.
+They became the 7th team all time, and the first since the 1988 Baltimore Orioles to lose 20 consecutive games.
+On September 1, the White Sox set a new franchise record for losses at 107 following a 2–0 loss to the New York Mets.
+They are also the first team since the 1965 Mets to have 3 separate 10 or more game losing streaks in one season.
+On September 27, the White Sox lost their 121st game of the season, surpassing the 1962 Mets for the most losses in modern MLB history.